intel/ittapi/python/README.md

 ## Installation

-[TODO] intel-ittapi package is available on PyPi and can be installed in the usual way for the supported configurations:
+ittapi package is available on PyPi and can be installed in the usual way for the supported configurations:

-[TODO]    pip install intel-ittapi
+       pip install ittapi

 ## Build